calvinjames815-eng/market-intelligence-matrix/README.md

 ![Market Matrix](matrix.png)

-I decided to built this tool to automate how I evaluate new global market trends.
-I didn't want to enter the market by rely on Intuition and relying at outdated reports, so I created a pipeline that pulls live economic data from the World Bank and it runs through a weighted scoring model based on the GE-McKinsey Nine-Box Matrix.
+A decision-support tool that automates the evaluation of global market trends using live World Bank economic data and a weighted scoring algorithm based on the GE-McKinsey Nine-Box Matrix.

 [View Live Dashboard](https://market-entry-simulator.streamlit.app/) | [Download Market Entry Simulation Case Study (PDF)](case-study.pdf)

 ---

 ## How it works
-I calculated the `RISK_ADJ_SCORE` for each market it's based on four factors:
+The `RISK_ADJ_SCORE` for each market is derived from four weighted factors:

-  - GDP growth (40%)
+  - GDP growth (40%) Adjusted with a Gaussian noise term (σ = 0.005) to account for macroeconomic stochasticity and prevent over-optimistic projections.
   - Labor capacity (30%)
   - Infrastructure (20%)
   - Inflation volatility (10%).

-  I added a small Gaussian noise term (σ = 0.005) to the growth input.
-Real economies are messy and unpredictable, and I didn't want the model's decision to be highly optimistic about the results.

 ---

 ## Architecture

-- **ETL pipeline:** A Python script runs weekly in GitHub Actions to gather latest data from the World Bank API and update `market_engine_cache.csv` automatically.
+- **ETL pipeline:** Python-based automation running via GitHub Actions to fetch live World Bank data and persist the results to  `market_engine_cache.csv`.
-- **Dashboard:** I used Streamlit and Plotly for the UI.
-It reads directly from the cache to keep loadtime faster and avoid dependency on live API calls.
-- **Result:** The dashboard categorizes the market into "Target," "Watch," or "Avoid."
-I like this better than a ranked list and it helps me figure out what to do next.
+- **Dashboard:** Streamlit/Plotly interface that visualizes data from the cached CSV, ensuring low-latency performance and decoupling the UI from external API constraints.
+- **Result:** Markets are separated into "Target," "Watch," or "Avoid" categories, providing clear actionable business insights.

 ---